valendesigns/option-tree/readme.txt

 == Changelog ==

+= 2.4.1 =
+* Hotfix - Fixed a typo in the demo Theme Options related to the `social-links`.

 = 2.4.0 =
 * Added filter 'ot_post_formats' which loads meta boxes specifically for post formats.
 * Added the Social Links option type.